jjackson19862017/e-commence/readme.md

 # Creating a Cart App

 'astart cart'
-'touch cart/context.py'
+'touch cart/contexts.py'

-The difference between Cart and Products is the context.py
+The difference between Cart and Products is the contexts.py

+# Updated the views.py in cart

+This allows you to add a quantity to the same item.

+'
+def add_to_cart(request, id):
+    """Add a quantity of the specified product to the cart""" quantity = int(request.POST.get('quantity'))

+    cart = request.session.get('cart', {})
+    if id in cart:
+        cart[id] = int(cart[id]) + quantity
+    else:
+        cart[id] = cart.get(id, quantity)

+    request.session['cart'] = cart
+    return redirect(reverse('index'))
+'

+# Making the Cart.html

+We can add items to the cart but not actually see them, so create a 'templates' folder in cart.

+'
+mkdir cart/templates
+touch cart/templates/cart.html
+'

+# Make a Search App

+'astart search'